sisimai

 Package "rhost" provides functions for detecting bounce reason by matching error codes or error error message patterns described in documents of each email services.

-Package "sis" provides types for data structure of sisimai
+Package "siba" provides types for data structure of sisimai SIBA stands for Sisimai Internal Bounce Abstraction.

-Package "sis" provides types for data structure of sisimai
+Package "siba" provides types for data structure of sisimai SIBA stands for Sisimai Internal Bounce Abstraction.

 smtp